chengyawlow/chengyawlow.github.io/_pages/about.md

   - /about.html
 ---

-**Responsible AI Innovation (RAIN) Lab** — building <u>responsible and trustworthy AI</u> that nurtures society and sustains ecosystems — is led by Cheng-Yaw Low, Assistant Professor in the Department of AI Convergence Engineering at <a href="https://www.changwon.ac.kr/english/" target="_blank" rel="noopener">Changwon National University</a>.
+**Responsible AI Innovation (RAIN) Lab**, building <u>responsible and trustworthy AI</u> that nurtures society and sustains ecosystems, is led by Cheng-Yaw Low, Assistant Professor in the Department of AI Convergence Engineering at <a href="https://www.changwon.ac.kr/english/" target="_blank" rel="noopener">Changwon National University</a>.

 + **Core Research Areas:** Computer vision and generative models; multimodal data learning; remote-sensing and applications; computational science and data-driven modeling.